jcampbell05/NiceSupportMapFragment/README.md

 Install
 -------

 1. Add NiceSupportMapFragment.jar to Project's Lib Directory.
+Download it here: https://github.com/NyxDigital/NiceSupportMapFragment/blob/master/NiceSupportMapFragment.jar
 2. Replace your Fragment code in your Layout to use this class.
     <fragment
           android:id="@+id/map"